 The best Lakes in Victoria for Boating – The Gippsland Lakes

-Boating on the Gippsland Lakes is extremely popular, both in the lakes system and offshore.
-You will find many people enjoying the water during the summer months with holidaymakers loving the warm weather.
+There are many beautiful lakes in Victoria and some of the best are in the Gippsland Lakes.
+Boating on the Lakes is extremely popular, both in the lakes system and offshore.
+You will find many people enjoying the water during the summer months, with holidaymakers loving the warm weather.

-You can bring your own equipment, or there are places you can hire boats on the Gippsland Lakes.
+You can bring your own equipment, and you will find plenty of boat ramps in the region.
+You will find more than 40 boat ramps available across the lakes’ region.
+There are places you can hire boats on the Gippsland Lakes.
 For a more relaxing experience, you can go on one of the Thunderbird cruises at Lakes Entrance.

 These Gippsland Lakes cruises take you from Lakes Entrance through the lakes’ system to Metung and back, spotting wildlife while you relax.

-There are permits and licenses that you must hold to enjoy the Gippsland Lakes boating, and you must make sure you have these before you plan your trip to the Gippsland Lakes to avoid disappointment.
+There are permits and licenses that you must hold to enjoy the Gippsland Lakes boating, and you must make sure you have these before you plan your boating trip to avoid disappointment.
 A day on the water makes the perfect Gippsland day trip.

-There are so many places to fish in the Gippsland lakes area.
-You can cast a line from some of the many jetties that are dotted around them, you can surf fish from the 90-mile beach or you can go out in the boat to see if you get lucky!
+There are so many places to fish in the Gippsland Lakes area.
+You can cast a line from some of the many jetties that are dotted around them, you can surf fish from the 90-mile beach, or you can go out in fishing boats to see if you get lucky!
+Because the Gippsland Lakes system opens into the ocean, there is a variety of fish waiting to be caught.

 Is Gippsland Lakes on our list of all the best summer destinations in Victoria?